TykTechnologies/tyk-operator/config/samples/09-federation/README.md

 Although the subgraph is not referenced in any ApiDefinition, if it is referenced in the SuperGraph, Tyk Operator will not delete the subgraph again.

-In order to delete this subgraph, SuperGraph CRD should not have reference to corresponding subgraph in the `subgraphs_ref`.
+In order to delete this subgraph, SuperGraph CRD should not have reference to corresponding subgraph in the `subgraph_ref`.

 ## Deleting SuperGraph